 - Natalia Madej – fashion-style drawing

 Skillshare has loads of art classes on offer.
 You can sign up for a free 14-day trial to see if it’s for you.
-To match up with the self-reflection that these coronatimes have brought to us all, I would recommend:
+To match up with the self-reflection that coronatimes brought on, we would recommend:

 - Mari Andrew’s 9 exercises to write, draw and illustrate your future (Mari is the author of the book I’m going to give as an 18th birthday present forevermore).